bump-sh/docs/src/_guides/openapi/building-your-api-design-mode.md

 ![Bump joke blueprint screen](/docs/images/guides/bump-jokes-blueprint-screen.png)

-Our endpoints are on the left, the description in the middle, and examples on the right.
-Bump has several settings to change the way your API will be displayed.
+Our endpoints are on the left in the navigation, the description of each operation in the middle, and examples on the right.
+Bump has several settings to change the way your API will be displayed/organized.

 Your choices here are:

 - Group by path
 - Group by tag
-- Default (group by path)
+- Automatic (group by tag if `tags` are present in your definition document, group by path otherwise)

 ### Group by Path